Trauma Symptoms, Sexual, Betrayal, Acute, Complex, Emotional & Psychological Traumas

 - Intrusive symptoms, such as repeated, unwanted memories of the event, recurrent nightmares, and flashbacks

-- Increased arousal, such as trouble falling or staying asleep, being easily startled or fearful, trouble concentrating, and hypervigilance to surroundings and potential threats to safety
+- Increased arousal, such as trouble falling or staying asleep, being easily startled or fearful, trouble concentrating, and hypervigilance of surroundings and potential threats to safety

 - Changes in thoughts and feelings, such as ongoing, distorted beliefs about yourself or others; recurrent feelings of fear, horror, anger, guilt, shame, or hopelessness; loss of interest in once enjoyable activities; feeling detached from others or struggling to maintain close relationships; and difficulty experiencing positive feelings like joy or satisfaction